tenkiman/superBT-V04/README.md

 The more complete doc [README-sbt-v04.md](https://raw.githubusercontent.com/tenkiman/superBT-V04/main/docs/README-sbt-v04.md "https://raw.githubusercontent.com/tenkiman/superBT-V04/main/docs/README-sbt-v04.md")
-gives more details on the data and processing, and two science applications that demonstrate unique capabilities possible with the `superBT`.
+gives more details on the data and processing, and two science applications that demonstrate the unique capabilities possible with the `superBT`.
 Links to the python2 applications are also included in [README-sbt-v04.md](https://raw.githubusercontent.com/tenkiman/superBT-V04/main/docs/README-sbt-v04.md
 "https://raw.githubusercontent.com/tenkiman/superBT-V04/main/docs/README-sbt-v04.md")